Plovdiv Safety Guide

 Practical advice to stay safe.

-- Keep a photocopy of your passport and important documents separate from originals
+- Keep copies of passport separate from original

 Transportation Safety